Josh Weisberg BSIE 2017

 “When else do I get to take 25 kids and tell them how to go about what’s going to be one of the greatest adventures of their life?” he says.

 Though his involvement in Illini 4000 gave Weisberg some of the most memorable moments of his college experience, he sees IE as what gave him the knowledge base to pursue new opportunities.

-Weisberg’s interest in strategy and supply chains led him to a job offer from Boeing.
+Weisberg’s interest in strategy and supply chains led to a job offer from Boeing.
 After graduation, he will enter the company’s business rotational program in Seattle.

 He hopes he can become involved with strategy at the company.

-“That’s a big part of what got me interested in Boeing — thinking about the different types of planes and how they decide what to build and where to build it, how to design the supply chain,” he said.
+“That’s a big part of what got me interested in Boeing — thinking about the different types of planes and how they decide what to build and where to build it, how to design the supply chain,” he says.
 “The supply chain of the Dreamliner is the most fascinating thing I’ve ever learned.”